 Lace Up & Hit the Trail

-Colorado hikes have a double meaning when it comes to “breathtaking”—the scenery will stop you in your tracks and the elevation will remind you that you’re not at sea level anymore.
+Colorado hikes have a double meaning when it comes to “breathtaking”—the scenery will leave you speechless and the elevation will remind you that you’re not at sea level anymore.
 Whether you’re a casual Sunday hiker or someone who considers a 10-mile day a warm-up, this list has something worth adding to your Colorado hiking bucket list.
 Before you head out, grab my free Day Hike Packing List so you show up prepared for whatever the trail throws at you.

 You may also love…